 collection is being kept in a separate, climate-controlled storage space outside Vienna since the 1970s.Peter Konlechner and Peter Kubelka, the two founders and co-directors of the institution, both retired at the end of 2001.

 The film journalist, curator and former director of the Viennale (Vienna International Film Festival), Alexander Horwath, was unanimously designated by the board of the Film Museum to assume the position as Film Museum Director as of January

 1, 2002, and entrusted with renewing the objectives and expanding the wide range of activities of the Film Museum.

-Heinrich Wille, a lawyer by profession, served as the Chairman of the Austrian Film Museum for more than forty years.
-In 2005
+Founding member Dr. Heinrich Wille (1938–2018), a lawyer by profession, served as the Chairman of the Austrian Film Museum for more than forty years and became

 On January 1st, 2005 acclaimed filmmaker Martin Scorsese has agreed to serve as Honorary President of the Austrian Film Museum in Vienna.
 Apart from his legendary work as an artist, Martin Scorsese has been a vocal supporter